667bdrm/sofiactl/README.md

 ConfigSet | Set configuration section (--co) value from set data (--sd) or  input json file (--if).
 WARNING!!!
 There are reports about settings break using thius command.
 Hold on with use this option until resolution confirm.
 Reboot | Reboot the device
 Upgrade | Upgrade the device firmware.
 Firmware file name should be passed with (--if) parameter.
+ProbeCommand | !!!
+DANGER !!!
+Execute custom protocol command (2 byte message id) specified by --co parameter, response will be decoded from json
+ProbeCommandRaw | !!!
+DANGER !!!
+Execute custom protocol command (2 byte message id) specified by --co parameter, response will be dumped as-is to file
+EncryptionInfo | Get encryption public key and alogrithm info on some devices

 parameters: